-Restrictive Layer - "Restrictive Layer" means a layer that impedes the movement of water, air, and growth of plant roots; including, but not limited to, groundwater tables, hardpans, claypans, fragipans, compacted soils, bedrock, unstructured clay soils or unsuitable soils.
+Restrictive Layer - "Restrictive Layer" means a layer that impedes the movement of water, air,

 RWQCB - "RWQCB" means the Regional Water Quality Control Board, Colorado River Basin Region.

 Seepage Pit - "Seepage Pit" means a drilled or dug excavation or pit, either lined or gravel filled, designed to dispose the effluent discharge from a septic tank or other OWTS treatment unit to underlying soils that are more permeable without receiving treatment in the upper soil horizons.